AuraCodez/AuraCodez/README.md

-Hey, I'm Ryan i'm a student at York University majoring in Computer science.
+Hey! i'm a student at York University majoring in Computer science.

 My interests in programming include backend development, full stack development and mobile app development.
 I am also interested in cybersecurity, machine learning and robotics.